nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 A `sample_result` is defined as follows:
 ```
 sample_result {
     "sample_token":       <str>         -- Foreign key.
 Identifies the sample/keyframe for which objects are detected.
     "translation":        <float> [3]   -- Estimated bounding box location in m in the global frame: center_x, center_y, center_z.
     "size":               <float> [3]   -- Estimated bounding box size in m: width, length, height.
     "rotation":           <float> [4]   -- Estimated bounding box orientation as quaternion in the global frame: w, x, y, z.
     "velocity":           <float> [3]   -- Estimated bounding box velocity in m/s in the global frame: vx, vy, vz.
-Set values to nan to ignore.
     "detection_name":     <str>         -- The predicted class for this sample_result, e.g. car, pedestrian.
     "detection_score":    <float>       -- Object prediction score between 0 and 1 for the class identified by detection_name.
     "attribute_name":     <str>         -- Name of the predicted attribute or empty string for classes without attributes.
                                            See table below for valid attributes for each class, e.g. cycle.with_rider.
-                                         Attributes are ignored for classes without attributes or samples where no attributes were annotated.
+                                           Attributes are ignored for classes without attributes.
+                                           There are a few cases (0.4%) where attributes are missing also for classes
+                                           that should have them.
+We ignore the predicted attributes for these cases.
 }
 ```
 Note that the detection classes may differ from the general nuScenes classes, as detailed below.